 Sometimes educated guesses of authorship are made according to internal clues such as vocabulary, syntax, use of language, awareness of a topic, or other quirks.
 Some work has also been done to apply computers to use stylometric analysis to see if an unknown work is similar or different to a known work by one or more candidate writers.
 These methods of authorship ascription work best when there is external evidence that support the theory.

-For the Stratemeyer Syndicate works, Stratemeyer Syndicate Ghostwriters is intended to answer the authorship question for the Syndicate’s nearly 1,400 books and stories based on business records at NYPL and Yale.
+For the Stratemeyer Syndicate works, my book Stratemeyer Syndicate Ghostwriters is intended to answer the authorship question for the Syndicate’s nearly 1,400 books and stories based on business records at NYPL and Yale.
 It also includes a bibliography of Edward Stratemeyer’s writings and a biographical dictionary of the 100 or so ghostwriters employed by the Syndicate to write anything from one story (published or not) to as many as 315 stories.